 3. Keyword Rankings

-After the site audit, we have a section for keyword rankings.
-This keyword analysis can be done quickly by entering several target keywords into our rank tracker, which gives the prospect an idea of their current standing in SERPs.
-You can also highlight any strategic plans to increase their rankings through new content or website changes in this section.
+After the site audit, there is a section for keyword rankings.
+This keyword analysis is done quickly by entering several target keywords into the rank tracker, which gives the client an idea of their current standing in SERPs.
+Also, highlight any strategic plans to increase their rankings through new content or website changes in this section.

 4. Backlink Analysis